-When they're centralized in the brain, this kind electrical communication is known as your brain waves.
-This is a kind of centric power station through which everything happening in your body is processed through this epicenter.
+When they're centralized in the brain, this kind of electrical communication is known as your brain waves.
+This is a kind of centric power station through which everything happening in your body is processed.

 When you listen to recorded music, how your cells react is part of this cross communication process.
 What is being communicated among your cells is the audio frequencies you're listening to.

 Watch this short 1:00 video to learn how the inner ear translates sound with the human brain...

 It's important when you're coping with, and managing stress that you realize with absolute certainty exactly how your brainwaves play a vital role in controlling it.
 When you experience daily stress, the emotive tension that you feel throughout your body associated with that stress originates in the brain.

 Your body doesn't literally feel the stress made manifest in your body, until the brain acknowledges the overwhelm that's there through the process of how it sends commands to the rest of your body.
 It's the same thing with nervous system pain.